fectec/TeusGame/README.md

 <p align="justify">By Wednesday, progress had been made in modifying the protagonist, environment, and obstacles—Teus replaced the dinosaur, the desert background was replaced by the rector’s office, and the cacti were replaced by campus animals.
 Music was also added to enhance the experience.</p>

-<p align="justify">Thursday focused on the shield item’s functionality and improving collision detection between the protagonist and obstacles.
-On Friday, we completed the development of the menu and fine-tuned the shield feature.</p>
+<p align="justify">Thursday focused on the shield item’s functionality and improving collision detection between the protagonist and obstacles.</p>

+<p align="justify">On Friday, we completed the development of the menu and fine-tuned the shield feature.</p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4c24f3d9-7f4a-4bce-931b-50adab2184a3" alt = "Peacock"/>